 Bosch has been present in Hungary since 1898 with its products.
-After its re-establishment as a regional trading company in 1991, Bosch has grown into one of Hungary’s largest foreign industrial employers with currently strategic cooperation of nine independent companies.
-In fiscal 2018 it had a total turnover of HUF 1,317 billion and consolidated sales of the Bosch Group on the Hungarian market – not counting trade among its own companies – amounted to HUF 251 billion.
-The Bosch Group in Hungary employs roughly 14,800 associates (as of December 31, 2018).
+After its re-establishment as a regional trading company in 1991, Bosch has grown into one of Hungary’s largest foreign industrial employers with currently nine subsidiaries.
+In fiscal 2019 it had a total turnover of HUF 1,465 billion and consolidated sales of the Bosch Group on the Hungarian market – not counting trade among its own companies – amounted to HUF 259 billion.
+The Bosch Group in Hungary employs more than 15,000 associates (as of December 31, 2019).
 In addition to its manufacturing, commercial and development business, Bosch has a network of sales and service operations that covers the entire country.

 The Bosch Group is a leading global supplier of technology and services.
 It employs roughly 400,000 associates worldwide (as of December 31, 2019).
 The company generated sales of 77.7 billion euros in 2019.
 Its operations are divided into four business sectors: Mobility Solutions, Industrial Technology, Consumer Goods, and Energy and Building Technology.
 As a leading IoT provider, Bosch offers innovative solutions for smart homes, Industry 4.0, and connected mobility.
 Bosch pursuing a vision of mobility that is sustainable, safe, and exciting.
 It uses its expertise in sensor technology, software, and services, as well as its own IoT cloud, to offer its customers connected, cross-domain solutions from a single source.
 The Bosch Group’s strategic objective is to facilitate connected living with products and solutions that either contain artificial intelligence (AI) or have been developed or manufactured with its help.
 Bosch improves quality of life worldwide with products and services that are innovative and spark enthusiasm.
 In short, Bosch creates technology that is “Invented for life.”
 The Bosch Group comprises Robert Bosch GmbH and its roughly 440 subsidiary and regional companies in 60 countries.
 Including sales and service partners, Bosch’s global manufacturing, engineering, and sales network covers nearly every country in the world.
 The basis for the company’s future growth is its innovative strength.
 Bosch employs some 72,600 associates in research and development at 126 locations across the globe, as well as roughly 30,000 software engineers.